 Step #5.
 Next up, tap on Allowed Apps.

 Step #6.
-Finally, turn off the switch next to Camera.
+Finally, turn off the switch next to the Camera.
 Now, quit the Settings.

 Check out; you’ve successfully stopped the Camera app from being opened from LS on your iPhone!